adobe/helix-rum-js/docs/STANDALONE-ADVANCED-CONFIG.md

 Please note, that the origin you set, must route `/.rum/*` requests to `https://rum.hlx.page/.rum/*`

-For more complex setups, a different option is to the global variable `window.RUM_BASE` before loading the script.
+For more complex setups, a different option is to set the global variable `window.RUM_BASE` before loading the script.
 All RUM requests will then use that domain.

 E.g.
 ```javascript